fluree/docs.flur.ee/src/content/docs/identity/public-private-keys.md

 ### Auth Id

 Once you have a public-private key-pair, you can generate an auth id by hashing the public key with SHA3-256 and then RIPEMD-160.
 An auth record with this id needs to be in the database in order for a transaction signed with the corresponding private key to be valid.

+### Default Private Key

+Every node of Fluree can either specify a private key or private key file location (as [configured at start-up](/docs/getting-started/installation#config-option)).
+If neither is specified, a `default-private-key.txt` file will be created when an instance of Fluree starts up for the first time, and an assocatied auth record that corresponds to the private key will be added to the master database with root access.

+If `fdb-group-open-api`, anyone can issue a query without signing it, and unsigned transactions will be signed with the default private key.